 Notes

-• Use quick oats for the creamiest texture.
-In my opinion, quick oats work best when making overnight oats because they soak up the liquid beautifully and create that creamy, dreamy overnight oats texture.
+• Use quick oats for the creamiest texture: I find that quick oats work best when making overnight oats because they soak up the liquid beautifully and create that creamy, dreamy overnight oats texture.

 Serving: 1serving, Calories: 247kcal, Carbohydrates: 45g, Protein: 7g, Fat: 5g, Saturated Fat: 1g, Polyunsaturated Fat: 2g, Monounsaturated Fat: 2g, Trans Fat: 0.01g, Sodium: 169mg, Potassium: 275mg, Fiber: 6g, Sugar: 13g, Vitamin A: 1IU, Vitamin C: 0.1mg, Calcium: 209mg, Iron: 3mg